Just keep talking…

 Making communication effective

-Communicating is hard… watching young children interact reminds us how communication has to be learnt, that we have to constantly alter our approach depending on whom we are talking to, and that despite years of practice we are not always successful!
+Communicating is hard… watching young children interact reminds us how communication has to be learned, that we have to constantly alter our approach depending on whom we are talking to, and that despite years of practice, we are not always successful!

-Communication is one of Beta’s roles in our current EU projects (LongITools and Bump2Baby and Me), making sure the project activities and results are understood by all, and supporting our researchers to do this.
-Successful communication is all about people talking to people; the more we connect and develop relationships with one another the more effectively we can communicate.
+Our role in EU projects, which currently includes LongITools, Bump2Baby and Me, Obelisk and STAGE, involves communication to ensure that everyone understands the project activities and results and to support our researchers in doing this.
+Successful communication is about people interacting with one another; the more we connect and build relationships, the more effectively we can communicate.

 We have a number of different stakeholders who have an interest in our projects, policymakers being a key group.
 They are an important audience for maximising the impact of the research.
 Of course, it is always important to understand that the needs of each of our stakeholder groups will be different, but the principle of good communication remains, whichever audience you are talking to.
 Policymakers are people too and people engage best with people who are personable, people they like and can relate to.